-In Hiroshi Watanabe’s book Finding published by Photolucida is the grand prize winner of the 2006 Critical Mass.
-While reading this book I find that I am always looking at life through a veil.
+Hiroshi Watanabe’s book Finding published by Photolucida is the grand prize winner of the 2006 Critical Mass.
+While reading this I find that I am always looking at life through a veil.
 There always seems to be something between me and what I think the subject is.
-Which may be overlooking one the underlying theme of this book; the many layers of reality that exists in our lives and many of which we are not fully conscious of.
+Which may be overlooking one the underlying theme of this book; the many layers of reality that exists in our lives and the many layers which we are not fully conscious.

-The potential subject of his photographs often appears to be just beyond my reach whether that is on the other side of a window screen or curtain, or a glass window, or some netting.
+The potential subject often appears to be just beyond my reach whether that is the other side of a window screen or curtain, or a glass window, or some netting.
 There is a hand slightly concealed within a sheer glove, birds resting on a porch sunscreen, industrial plants or bridge lurking in the mist, and birds behind semi-transparent cage doors.
-The subjects are obscured by a hard metal scrim, a lacy transparent spider web, a wall of bubbles or a semi-transparent wall created of blooming tree limbs.
+The subject is obscured by a hard metal scrim, a lacy transparent spider web, a wall of bubbles or a semi-transparent wall created of blooming tree limbs.
 Perhaps I think that the subject is finally revealed such as the fish laying on a wooden top but then take note that it is enclosed within a transparent bag almost within touch but still just beyond my grasp.

-Finally there is a wooden fence that entirely blocks our view as an opaque barrier between us and what might be just beyond.
+There is a wooden fence that entirely blocks our view as an opaque barrier between us and what might be just beyond.
 The early visual subtitles giving way to a final hard statement of fact that we are limited in our perception of reality.
 We can not see through this fence; it is there and obscures everything beyond.
-We have a hint of what might be there as we can only view the sky and clouds above it.
+We have a hint of what might be beyond as we can view the sky and the clouds that hover above it.

 There is his photograph of the missing person using a cut-out of an historical Japanese person with an opening for a someones face to complete the picture.
 Anyone can stand behind and place their face in the opening and for a moment this can become a symbolic person in history.
-Are there not many people who wold like to step into an important role and play an significant part in life?
-Part total fantasy and with a hint of alter-ego that we wish were true?
-This photograph of the cut-out is also similar to his shadows and silhouettes as a representation of the real thing and a symbol that implies a presence but lacking tangible substance.
+Are there not many people who wold like to step into an important role and play a significant part in life?
+Part fantasy with a hint of alter-ego that we wish were true?
+The photograph of the cut-out is also similar to his shadows and silhouettes as a representation of the real thing as a symbol that implies a presence but lacking tangible substance.

-I like the multitude of layers that hint at complexity in even of the simplest of things.
-These thoughtful photographs are dreamlike but not with a watery or soft appearance that fully evoke my imagination.
+I enjoy the multitude of layers that hint at complexity in even of the simplest of things.
+These thoughtful photographs are very dreamlike.

-The hardcover book is in a size that is becoming consistent for Photolucida at 8 3/4 x 10 1/4″ with a tipped-in cover photograph on the black linen boards encompassing 64 pages and nicely printed and bound in Hong Kong.
-The design and layout of the photographs is very classic with nice white margins that make the book a pleasure to read and complements the 57 duotone photographs very well.
-The two nicely written afterwords are by Anthony Bannon and Kirsten Rian with a summation of the photograph’s captions.
+The hardcover book is in a size that is consistent for Photolucida at 8 3/4 x 10 1/4″ with a tipped-in cover photograph on the black linen boards encompassing 64 pages and nicely printed and bound in Hong Kong.
+The design and layout of the photographs is very classic with nice white margins that make the book a pleasure to read, which is complemented by the duotone printing.
+The two afterwords are by Anthony Bannon and Kirsten Rian with a summary of the photograph’s captions.
 The book, photographs and texts are copyright 2007.

 Best regards, Douglas Stockdale